Reviews You Can Rely On

 Weight

-The in-the-middle-ness of the Tempus 2 continues as we examine its weight.
+The in-the-middle-ness of the Tempus 2 continues as I examine its weight.
 Each women's size 6.5 shoe weighs 7.57 ounces.
 For a stability shoe, that is on the lighter side.
 For context, our leading stability shoe weighs 8.05 ounces.
 Conversely, our lightest and most responsive shoe weighs just under 5 ounces.
 Staunchly in the middle, the Tempus feels a bit heavy for ultimate speeds but delightfully light at recovery paces.

 saucony tempus 2 for women - the tempus is light for a stability shoe, but heavy for a racing shoe.